Sanofi dengue vaccine less effective than hoped

 Hopes had been high for the closely watched Thai trial, given the fact that dengue belongs to the same virus class as yellow fever and Japanese encephalitis, both of which are controlled with highly effective existing vaccines.

-But it seems that making a mixed dengue vaccine containing four different virus strains can produce uneven results.
+But it seems that making a mixed dengue vaccine containing four different virus strains can produce uneven results, underscoring the complexity of a disease that scientists have been trying to develop a vaccine against for over 70 years.

+Despite the findings, industry analysts said Sanofi's ChimeriVax vaccine remained well ahead of rivals in development and should continue to enjoy a first-mover advantage.

+"Even if not perfect, ChimeriVax will be used, but it will not be the vaccine that will eradicate dengue," said Eric Le Berrigaud, an analyst at stockbroker Bryan Garnier.

 WAITING FOR PHASE III

-Despite the disappointment, Jean Lang, Sanofi's head of dengue vaccine development, said the Phase IIb study involving 4,002 Thai children showed that a safe dengue shot was possible and protection was encouraging against three of the strains.
+Despite the disappointment, Jean Lang, Sanofi's head of dengue vaccine development, said the Phase IIb study involving 4,002 Thai children was encouraging, given the protection provided against three of the virus strains.

 Efficacy was around 60 percent against dengue virus type 1 and 80-90 percent against types 3 and 4.
 Interestingly, a single dose of the vaccine proved roughly as good as three doses.